New Jersey Auto Insurance [Rates + Cheap Coverage Guide]

 Note: Personal disposable income is the amount left for spending after you have paid your income tax for the year.

 From 2012, there hasn’t been much increase in the percentage being spent by motorists in New Jersey.
-You can also calculate the premium percentage in the calculator above.

 For liability coverage, the premiums are $869.57 while the premiums for collision and comprehensive coverage are much lower at $381.86 and $131.35 respectively as per data from the National Association of Insurance Commissioners.